Checkmarx/kics/docs/dockerhub.md

 Flags:
       --cloud-provider strings       list of cloud providers to scan (aws, azure, gcp) --config string                path to configuration file
-      --exclude-categories strings   exclude categories by providing its name cannot be provided with query inclusion flags can be provided multiple times or as a comma separated string
+      --disable-full-descriptions    disable request for full descriptions and use default vulnerability descriptions --exclude-categories strings   exclude categories by providing its name cannot be provided with query inclusion flags can be provided multiple times or as a comma separated string